Maximum entropy models of neuronal populations at and off criticality: Introduction

 Here, we address them by analyzing neural cultures in baseline and pharmacologically perturbed conditions, together with an interpretable neural network model whose dynamics can be tuned to criticality \cite{michiels_van_kessenich_critical_2018,simoes_thermodynamic_2024}.
 We consider three sets of neuronal cultures: one in baseline, physiological condition, one with reduced neural excitability, and one with reduced neural inhibition \cite{shew_neuronal_2009}.
-Cultures in physiological condition showed neuronal avalanches whose size and duration distributions were consistent with power-laws, and were classified as critical in \cite{shew_neuronal_2009}.
+Cultures in physiological condition showed neuronal avalanches whose size and duration distributions were consistent with power-laws and were classified as critical in \cite{shew_neuronal_2009}.
 In cultures with reduced excitability instead, avalanches were small and short-lived, with exponential size and duration distributions.
-These cultures were identified as subcritical.
-Conversely, disinhibited cultures exhibited high excitability and a pronounced increase in the probability of very large avalanches---of the order of the system size---, leading to bimodal-like size/duration distributions.
+These cultures were identified as subcritical \cite{shew_neuronal_2009}.
+In contrast, disinhibited cultures exhibited high excitability and a pronounced increase in the probability of very large avalanches---of the order of the system size---, leading to bimodal-like size/duration distributions.
 These cultures were classified as supercritical \cite{shew_neuronal_2009}.
-Importantly, each of these scenarios can be reproduced with our network model by tuning a single parameter \cite{michiels_van_kessenich_critical_2018}.
+Importantly, each of these scenarios can be reproduced with our network model by tuning a single parameter.

-We use a maximum entropy approach to model experimental and numerical data by constraining firing rates, pairwise correlations, and the distribution of synchrony, $P(K)$, defined as the probability for $K$ sites of the network or, alternatively, $K$ neurons, to be active simultaneously \cite{tkacik_searching_2014}.
+We use a maximum entropy approach to model experimental and numerical data by constraining firing rates, pairwise correlations, and the distribution of synchrony, $P(K)$, defined as the probability that $K$ neurons are active simultaneously \cite{tkacik_searching_2014}.
 By studying their thermodynamic properties, we show that the inferred models (mostly) agree with the dynamical classification of hypoexcitable cultures as subcritical, and correctly distinguish them from dynamically critical/supercritical cultures.
 However, they are not able to discriminate between dynamical criticality and supercriticality.
-This results are confirmed by the analysis of our integrate-and-fire (IF)neural network, whose inferred ME model closely matches the one inferred from neuronal cultures---despite the very simplified structure of the IF neural network.
+This results are confirmed by the analysis of our integrate-and-fire (IF) neural network, whose inferred ME model closely matches the one inferred from neuronal cultures, despite the very simplified structure of the IF neural network.